Leandro Pereira

-Leandro Marcos Peruchena Pereira (born 13 July 1991), also known as Leandro, is a Brazilian professional footballer who plays as a forward for Persian Gulf Pro League club Persepolis.
+Leandro Marcos Peruchena Pereira (born 13 July 1991), known as Leandro Pereira or sometimes as just Leandro, is a Brazilian professional footballer who plays as a forward for Botafogo-SP.

 Career

 Early years

 Born in Araçatuba, State of São Paulo, Leandro began his career on Ferroviária, making his senior debuts in 2011.
 In the following year he signed with Mogi Mirim, where he earned the nickname of Leandro Banana and went on to appear twice in that year's Campeonato Paulista.
 In December 2012 he signed with Capivariano, but left the club in May of the following year, joining Icasa.

 In January 2014 Leandro signed a short-term contract with Portuguesa.
-On 1 April, after appearing regularly with Lusa, he moved to Chapecoense, freshly promoted to the Série A.